Status: Rare regular spring and fall migrant statewide. Rare casual summer visitor northwest. Rare regular winter

 Fall: Oct 17, 20, 20 <<<>>> winter

 Fledglings begin migration first, as early as late Aug and Sep (Squires et al 2020); there is a very early Nebraska report by an experienced observer of a juvenile hunting pigeons in downtown Omaha 7 Sep 2008 (Mark Brogie, pers. comm.), and another juvenile was shot near Valley, Douglas Co 17 Oct 2010.
 It is likely that most goshawks migrating into Nebraska are juveniles; adults tend to overwinter in their summer territories as long as food is available (Squires et al 2020).

 Winter: Wintering birds are mostly restricted to northern and northwestern Nebraska.
 Winter visitors generally defend a winter range for several weeks, such as Nebraska wintering birds remaining in the same area 9 Nov-5 Jan, 15 Nov-30 Jan, 11 Dec-26 Feb, 3 Jan-10 Apr (Roger Sharpe, pers. comm.), and 30 Jan-2 Mar 2023 Wildcat Hills NC, Scotts Bluff Co.

 UNSM: University of Nebraska State Museum

-Photograph (top) of a Northern Goshawk specimen (ZM7660) collected in Crete, Saline Co 28 Oct 1916 by Joel G. Jorgensen.
-The specimen is housed and maintained at the University of Nebraska State Museum and was legally salvaged or collected.
+Photograph of the Northern Goshawk specimen (ZM7660) collected in Crete, Saline Co 28 Oct 1916 is housed and maintained at the University of Nebraska State Museum and was legally salvaged or collected.
 We thank Thomas Labedz for facilitating the photographing of this specimen for the Birds of Nebraska – Online.

 Drilling, N.E., E.D Stukel, R.A.
 Sparks, and B.J.
 Woiderski.
 2018.
 The Second Atlas of Breeding Birds of South Dakota.
 SDGFP, Wildlife Division Report 2017-02.
 South Dakota Game, Fish, and Parks, Pierre.